 Manufacturers identify the exact refrigerant the system is produced for, and before 2010, it was usually R-22.
 Although there is extreme decrease of the production of R-22, those air conditioning systems are still designed for it, and replacing R-22 with a different refrigerant may not only cause destruction to your air conditioner, it could void your warranty.
 A voided warranty may cost you way more in future parts due to possible damage.

 Myth 4: You don’t need routine AC maintenance.

 Many people who are not currently having trouble with their air conditioner may believe they don’t truly need routine maintenance.
 It’s working fine, so why use the money on a tune-up, right?
 Don’t forget the fact that a yearly AC tune- up costs around $79 while repairs will run you around $500.
 Also, most manufacturers require annual maintenance to maintain your warranty, so skipping your routine tune-up could cause you to lose your warranty, resulting in a huge payout if your AC decides to die on the hottest day of the season.

 Myth 5: Learning about the company isn’t important.

-Myth 8: It doesn’t matter where the thermostat is installed.
+Myth 8: Where the thermostat is installed doesn’t matter.

-Myth 9: Turning your thermostat down much lower will help it cool more quickly.
+Myth 9: Turning your thermostat down much lower will help it cool faster.